UofTJoonsungPark/Group-261/README.md

 - Reward System: Motivate users through prizes or encouraging messages.
 - Game (Future Plan): Customize characters, embark on unique adventures, and achieve milestones through task completion.

+Google Task API Integration
+To efficiently implement task and event management, TimeForge integrates with the Google Task API.
+This integration enhances the application's functionality and provides users with a seamless experience.